Harvard-AM215/AM215-sec01/README.md

 Several steps rely on Hugging Face, which provides access to transformer models.
 **STUDENT TODO:** Make a free account at https://huggingface.co before starting this section.

-(We will deal with generating and using a token later when we reach step 30; for now, all you need is the account itself so you will not be delayed later.)
+(We will deal with generating and using a token later; for now, all you need is the account itself so you will not be delayed later.)

 ---